 Send students a personal invitation link.
 When students open this link, they will be prompted to certify their email, phone number, and to create a password.
 Instruct students to use their university email to avoid grading discrepancies that may occur from different emails.

 Organize students into participant groups based on course, such as ECON 101, with the invitation link or manually after students are registered.

 For more information on distributing personal invitation links to students, please read the distribute a link section of the Poll Everywhere Instructor guide.

 Step 2: Create and present your attendance activity

 Once all students are registered and organized in your Poll Everywhere account, it’s time to create your attendance activity.
 This is done the same way regardless of whether you’re on an Institution-wide or Instructor plan.

 An attendance activity is simply a nonsensical question with no clear right answer (such as the example below).
 You want a nonsensical question so that it’s harder for students who aren’t in attendance to guess the correct response.
-I recommend that you use a multiple choice activity so that the correct answer can be easily displayed in a gradebook report (discussed in the next step).
+Multiple choice activities are best because the correct answer can be easily displayed in a gradebook report.

 Present your attendance activity to your students and state aloud which response is correct.
 In theory, only the students in class will respond correctly.
-In practice, like I mention at the start, it’s not foolproof.
+Again, it is not foolproof but it can reduce instances of fraudulent behavior.
 Here are some additional tips for making this activity more effective: